crypto-org-chain/chain-docs/docs/getting-started/testnet-azure-1click.md

 ## Step 2.
 Common Setup

 ### Step 2-1.
-Search for Crypto.com Chain on Marketplace
+Search for Crypto.org Chain on Marketplace

 Sign in to your Microsoft Azure account and go to [Marketplace](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home).
-Search for "Crypto.com Chain Testnet Node".
+Search for "Crypto.org Chain Testnet Node".

 ![](./assets/azure_marketplace.png)

 ### Step 2-2.
 Create a Virtual Machine

-Choose the image and click "Create" to start creating the Crypto.com chain testnet node.
+Choose the image and click "Create" to start creating the Crypto.org Chain testnet node.

 #### 1. Basic